Historical forced adoptions

 From the 1930s to the 1980s, forced adoptions occurred whereby authorities failed to gain free and informed consent from mothers prior to removing their newborns.

-These practices usually occurred in an institution, such as a hostel or hospital and not all practices resulted in adoption.
+These practices usually occurred in an institution, such as a hospital or maternity home and were shaped by the societal attitudes and patriarchal systems of the time.

 The historic attitudes that underpinned these practices are not an excuse for the unjust removal of children from mothers, fathers and their families.

-For many people impacted by forced adoption, the long term impacts are complex, deeply personal and impinge on many aspects of their life.
-For many individuals and their families, the trauma of their experience persists despite their resilience.
+For many people impacted by forced adoption, the long term impacts are complex and profound and impinge on many aspects of their life.
+For these individuals and their families, the trauma of their forced adoption experience persists despite their resilience.

-At the Department of Communities, we are committed to healing past hurts and supporting those impacted by forced adoption to tell their stories, obtain information about their adoption and access trauma-informed supports.
+At the Department of Communities, we are committed to healing past hurts and supporting those impacted by forced adoption to share their experiences, obtain information about their adoption and access trauma-informed supports.

 Government apologies